-How to Merge Images into PDF with JavaScript
+How to Merge Multiple Images into One PDF Using JavaScript in the Browser

 In our daily work, we may need to take some photos and merge the images into a PDF file.
 This can be done with many applications.
 Dynamsoft Document Viewer has made it easier since it can do this in the browser.
 This process can be integrated in our online website, CRM system, etc.